SimeonAT/uav-cyber-sim/README.md

 1. Build the Docker image for [uli-net-sim](https://github.com/brycethebjorkman/uli-net-sim).

-2. Navigate to the `.devcontainer` directory and build the Docker container:
+2. Navigate to the `.devcontainer` directory and build the Docker image:
 ```shell
 cd .devcontainer
 docker build --tag "uav-cyber-sim" .
 ```

-3. After the container has been built, launch the container with the following command:
+3. After the image has been built, launch the container with the following command:
 ```shell
 docker run -u ubuntu \
   --gpus all \